SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 ## Running our Applications
-Since Giraph does not provide working SSSP and PageRank applications, we had to modify the given examples.

-For SSSP, the start could not be parameterized.
+Since Giraph does not provide a working SSSP application, we had to modify the given example, the start could not be parameterized.
-The supplied PageRank Computation did not work at all because the used Aggregators are never registered in the `MasterCompute`.

 The supplied file `GeneralShortestPathsComputation.java` will be copied in the already existing examples folder
 ```